scullxbones/akka-persistence-mongo/docs/akka24.md

 First of all, **backup your database and stop your application**.

 Using the *suffixed collection names* migration tool is a matter of configuration and a little code writing, and the first thing you should do is enable the *suffixed collection names* feature as explained in [*suffixed collection names* usage](#suffixusage).
-From now on, we consider that you have provided appropriate properties in your `application.conf` file and written your `getSuffixfromPersistenceId` method that do not **always** return an empty string (if it does, nothing will be migrated)
+From now on, we consider that you have provided appropriate properties in your `application.conf` file and written your `getSuffixfromPersistenceId` and `validateMongoCharacters` methods that do not **always** return an empty string (if they do, nothing will be migrated)

 ###### Important note
-Design your `getSuffixfromPersistenceId` method **carefully**, as this migration process **does not work** from suffixed collections depending on some `getSuffixfromPersistenceId` method to *new* suffixed collections depending on some *modified* `getSuffixfromPersistenceId` method !
+Design your `getSuffixfromPersistenceId` and `validateMongoCharacters` methods **carefully**, as this migration process **does not work** from suffixed collections depending on some `getSuffixfromPersistenceId` and `validateMongoCharacters` methods to *new* suffixed collections depending on some *modified* `getSuffixfromPersistenceId` and `validateMongoCharacters` methods !

 Of course, once this is done, you should **not** start your application, unless you want to run some tests on some dummy database !